"He's very thorough and very knowledgeable on all aspects of tax."Chambers 2020

 Jeffrey G. Davis is a partner in the Tax Transactions & Consulting group in Mayer Brown’s Washington DC office and is a co-head of the firm’s Renewable Energy group.
-Jeff represents major corporations, financial institutions and private equity funds on a wide range of US federal income tax matters.
-His practice focuses on partnership tax, tax credits and other incentives, and project finance and development.
+He advises clients on a wide range of US federal income tax matters, with an emphasis on project finance, development and energy transactions.

 Georgetown University Law Center, LLM in Taxation, with distinction

-Pepperdine University School of Law, JD, summa cum laude, Articles Editor, Pepperdine Law Review, 1992-1994
+Pepperdine University Rick J. Caruso School of Law, JD, summa cum laude

 - District of Columbia

 - US Tax Court